matsui528/rii/docs/source/tips.rst

 .. _sequential_add:

-Initializing a Rii class by adding vectors sequentially
+Adding vectors sequentially
 --------------------------------------------------------

-For the first data addition, one might want to add vectors one by one.
+You might want to add vectors one by one.
 There are two ways to achieve that.

 The first option is simply calling :func:`rii.Rii.add_configure` everytime.

 .. code-block:: python

+    # Suppose X is a set of vectors (np.ndarray with the shape (N, D))
     e = rii.Rii(fine_quantizer=codec)
     for x in X:
         e.add_configure(vecs=x.reshape(1, -1))  # Don't forget reshaping (D, ) to (1, D)

 This works perfectly.
 But this would take time if you would like to add many vectors by this way.
-It is because the reconfigure function is called (i.e., posting lists are computed from scrath) whenever each vector ``x`` is added.
+It is because the :func:`rii.Rii.reconfigure` function is called (inside :func:`rii.Rii.add_configure`) whenever a new vector ``x`` is added.
+The reconfiguration step creates postings list from scratch, that does not need to be run for every addition.

-Alternatively, you can call :func:`add` for each ``x`` without updating the posting lists, and run
+Alternatively, you can call :func:`rii.Rii.add` for each ``x`` without updating the posting lists, and run
-:func:`reconfigure` finally.
+:func:`rii.Rii.reconfigure` finally.

 .. code-block:: python